-- CHANGE OWNER: The system privilege ALTER ANY VIRTUAL SCHEMA.
+- CHANGE OWNER: System privilege ALTER ANY VIRTUAL SCHEMA.

-- SET: System privilege ALTER ANY VIRTUAL SCHEMA, object privilege ALTER on s or the ownership of the schema by the current user or one of its user roles.
+- SET: System privilege ALTER ANY VIRTUAL SCHEMA, object privilege ALTER on the schema, or the ownership of the schema by the current user or one of its user roles.
 Additionally, access rights are necessary on the corresponding adapt script.

-- REFRESH: System privilege ALTER ANY VIRTUAL SCHEMA or ALTER ANY VIRTUAL SCHEMA REFRESH, object privilege ALTER or REFRESH on s, or the ownership of s by the current user or one of its roles.
+- REFRESH: System privilege ALTER ANY VIRTUAL SCHEMA or ALTER ANY VIRTUAL SCHEMA REFRESH, object privilege ALTER or REFRESH on the schema, or ownership of the schema by the current user or one of its roles.
 Additionally, access rights are necessary on the corresponding adapter script.

 - This command is not a part of the SQL standard.